pinche62373/copyyyyyy/README.md

 npm run dev
 ```

-Your SQLite database file is now at [./prisma/data.db](./prisma/data.db).
+Your SQLite database file is now located at [./prisma/data.db](./prisma/data.db).

 You can log in to [http://localhost:5173](http://localhost:5173) using one of these three seeded accounts: